-Shared parking between multiple buildings or uses, under an agreement, can reduce VMT.60 Shared parking on a single lot or garage is reducing the parking supply for each building served, as compared to having individual parking lots or garages.
+Shared parking between multiple buildings or uses can reduce VMT.100 Shared parking on a single lot or garage is reducing the parking supply for each building served, as compared to having individual parking lots or garages.
 On a mixed-use development site, shared parking can help to reduce the total number of parking to ensure efficient use of the spaces for multiple uses that may activate during different times of the day.